fahimtq1/iac_basics/README.md

 IaC is a a key component of the DevOps approach, because it helps streamline the communication channels between the development and operations teams.
 The production environments, for both teams, are kept consistent; the automation process only works when the production environments of both teams are configured in the same manner.
 Moreover, IaC removes the need to individually maintain deployment environments, as configurations can be reproduced easily.

+## Iac Tools

+See [this link](https://bluelight.co/blog/best-infrastructure-as-code-tools) for more information

+- Terraform
+- Ansible
+- Chef
+- Puppet
+- Vagrant

 ## Benefits of IaC

 - Cost reduction